Nashotah House: 21st century

 In the 21st century, Nashotah House has dealt with various challenges associated with the 2009 split within The Episcopal Church, during which several theologically conservative parishes broke away to form the Anglican Church in North America.
-Unlike Trinity Anglican Seminary, which disaffiliated from TEC in 2022, Nashotah House remains affiliated with TEC, although it educates students from the Anglican Communion as a whole.
+Unlike Trinity Anglican Seminary, which disaffiliated from TEC in 2022, Nashotah House remains affiliated with TEC, although it educates students from other denominations in the Anglican tradition.
 In 2023, 45% of seminarians were affiliated with TEC, 45% were affiliated with ACNA, and 10% were affiliated with other denominations.
 TEC students outnumber ACNA students in the residential M.Div. program.

 Robert Munday led Nashotah House from 2001 to 2011.
-He enjoyed the longest tenure for a dean in school history, but was criticized for what some called his "overly sympathetic" attitude towards the ACNA.
+He was criticized for what some called his "overly sympathetic" attitude towards the ACNA.
+During his tenure, he also pushed to reconcile the precarious financial standing of the seminary by selling property, including lots on the banks of Upper Nashotah Lake.Azel Dow Cole was dean for 35 years.

 Dean-Bishop Edward L. Salmon Jr. led the seminary from 2011 to 2015 with the goal of improving the seminary's relationship with TEC, particularly the Diocese of Milwaukee.
 In February 2014, Salmon invited the liberal TEC Presiding Bishop Katharine Jefferts Schori to preach at the school.
 Jefferts Schori had previously sought to steer away prospective students from Nashotah House.
 The decision was condemned by the seminary's largely conservative supporters, including ex-Dean Munday, who cited Jefferts Schori's policy of suing breakaway ACNA parishes to keep their resources within TEC, as well as what they considered her heretical views.
-Two bishops who were members of the Nashotah House Board of Trustees resigned or distanced themselves from the school; one of the bishops' dioceses had been sued by Jefferts Schori after joining the ACNA.
+Two bishops who were members of the Nashotah House Board of Trustees resigned or distanced themselves from the school; one of the bishops' dioceses had been sued by Jefferts Schori after joining the ACNA and not relinquishing property held in trust by TEC.

 Salmon stepped down in 2015, although the chairman of the board stated that the resignation was "pre-planned" and not related to the Jefferts Schori controversy.
 He was succeeded by Steven Peay, who retired in 2017 citing health issues and other personal factors.
-During the mid-2010s, enrollment dipped significantly, falling from 110 full-time students (143 total) in 2012-13 to 52 full-time equivalent students in 2017.
+During the mid-2010s, enrollment dipped significantly, falling from 110 full-time students (143 total) in 2012–13 to 52 full-time equivalent students in 2017.

-Under Garwood Anderson (dean 2017-24), who made efforts to recruit ACNA members and low church adherents as seminarians, full-time equivalent enrollment rebounded from 52 to 119.
+Under Garwood Anderson (dean 2017–24), who made efforts to recruit ACNA members and low church adherents as seminarians, full-time equivalent enrollment rebounded from 52 to 119.
 Anderson stepped down and returned to the classroom in 2024.
-He was succeeded by religious historian Lauren Whitnah, the first woman to lead the seminary in 182 years, and a member of an ACNA congregation.
+He was succeeded by religious historian Lauren Whitnah, the first woman to lead the seminary in 182 years.

-The seminary typically runs at a deficit, and the endowment stood at $10-11 million in 2023; it was $10 million in 2011.
+The seminary typically runs at a significant deficit, and the endowment stood at $10-11 million in 2023; it was $10 million in 2011.